-- 7.1 The license of any speech-language pathologist or audiologist may be suspended or revoked by the Board upon proof that s/he has violated any part of Ark.
-Code Ann. § 17-100-307. - 7.2 The Board shall follow the provisions of the Administrative Procedures Act in investigating any charges brought against a licensed speech-language pathologist or audiologist. - 7.3 Charges against a licensed speech-language pathologist or audiologist shall be in the form of a written statement describing the specific violations of ethical practice, or of the provisions of the Act, or of these Rules and Regulations.
+- 7.1 The license of any speech-language pathologist, speech-language pathology assistant, or audiologist may be suspended or revoked by the Board upon proof that s/he has violated any part of Ark.
+Code Ann. § 17-100-307. - 7.2 The Board shall follow the provisions of the Administrative Procedures Act in bringing disciplinary action against a licensed speech-language pathologist, audiologist, or speech-language pathology assistant. - 7.3 Charges against a licensed speech-language pathologist, speech-language pathology assistant, or audiologist shall be in the form of a written statement describing the specific violations of ethical practice, or of the provisions of the Act, or of these Rules.
 The statement must be signed and filed with the Board office. - 7.4 The individual against whom a charge has been filed shall have the right to appear before the Board in person or by counsel.
-S/he may present witnesses and evidence in his/her behalf and examine witnesses

-- 7.5 If, after a hearing, the Board determines that the individual has committed any act which constitutes grounds for disciplinary action, the Board may: - a.
+S/he may present witnesses and evidence in his/her behalf and examine witnesses. - 7.5 If, after a hearing, the Board determines that the individual has committed any act which constitutes grounds for disciplinary action, the Board may: - a.
 Refuse to issue or renew a license; - b.
 Revoke a license; - c.
-Suspend a license - d.
-Administer a public reprimand - e.
-Impose a civil penalty not to exceed \$1000.00 per infraction - f.
-Require additional continuing education in a specified area - g.
-Require community service hours in a specified field - h.
-Impose sanctions pursuant to other applicable state laws - 7.6 To suspend or revoke a license, a majority of the Board members present must vote in favor of that action. - 7.7 The individual charged shall be notified of any Board decision(s) by certified or registered mail immediately following the conclusion of the proceedings.
-Upon suspension or revocation of a license, the license must be returned to the Board. - 7.8 When an individual's license has been suspended or revoked, the Board may take legal action to enforce its decision. - 7.9 No sooner than five (5) years after the date of revocation of a license, a person may again apply for licensure.
-The Board may accept or reject an application for licensure and may impose additional requirements.
-To reinstate a license, a majority of the Board members present must vote in favor of that action. - 7.10 This article applies to SLP-Assistants and SLP-Aides as provided by Section 13.17 - 7.11 In order for a licensee to complete a penalty of community service as a sanction, the following restrictions must be applied: - A. The total number of hours of assigned service must be documented by the person supervising the site where the service was performed. - B. The site where community service is provided must be separate from the licensee's place of business. - C. The Board reserves the right to evaluate and either accept or reject the documented hours presented to them as evidence of completion of the punishment as judged by the restrictions above. - D. Minor infractions of the ABESPA law or Rules and Regulations may be removed from the licensee's record after two (2) years.
+Suspend a license; - d.
+Issue a reprimand; - e.
+Impose a civil penalty not to exceed \$1,000.00 per infraction; - f.
+Require additional continuing education in a specified area; - g.
+Require community service hours in a specified field; - h.
+Impose sanctions pursuant to other applicable state laws. - 7.6 To suspend or revoke a license, a majority of the Board members present must vote in favor of that action. - 7.7 The individual charged shall be notified of any Board decision(s) by certified or registered mail immediately following the conclusion of the proceedings.
+Upon suspension or revocation

+- of a license, the license must be returned to the Board. - 7.8 When an individual's license has been suspended or revoked, the Board may take legal action to enforce its decision. - 7.9 No sooner than five (5) years after the date of revocation of a license, a person may again apply for licensure.
+The Board may accept or reject an application for licensure and may impose additional requirements. - 7.10 In order for a licensee to complete a penalty of community service as a sanction, the following restrictions must be applied: - A. The total number of hours of assigned service must be documented by the person supervising the site where the service was performed. - B. The site where community service is provided must be separate from the licensee's place of business. - C. The Board reserves the right to evaluate and either accept or reject the documented hours presented to them as evidence of completion of the punishment as judged by the restrictions above. - D. Minor infractions of the ABESPA law or Rules may be removed from the licensee's record after two (2) years.
 Minor infractions include, but are not limited to, failure to apply within 30 days of beginning practice, failure to respond to a request for information within the required time, or practicing without a license following expiration if renewed within 30 days or less.
-Any sanction which includes revocation of the license shall remain on the licensee's record
+Any sanction which includes revocation of the license shall remain on the licensee's record.